Writing and Editorial

 Design Observer, November 26

-“What struck me then, as it does now, is the unflinching drive that so many government designers share to serve our true constituents — the American public — even in the face of upheaval.”
+“What struck me then, and still does now, is the unflinching drive government designers bring to serving their true constituents: the American public, even amid upheaval.”

 2022